-S OME thirty-five years ago, when the soits destructive work, a believer living in England, predicted that within years the storm would gather over sacred head. this has come How Satan's work of undermining the authority of the Bible, a pernicious work still going on, is but the preliminary to attack of the Person of Christ.
+SOME thirty-five years ago, when the so-called "Higher Criticism" had begun its destructive work, a believer living in England, predicted that within thirty years the storm would gather over one sacred head.
+How this has come true!
+Satan's work of undermining the authority of the Bible, a pernicious work still going on, is but the preliminary to an attack of the Person of Christ.
 To-day as never before the glorious Person of our Lord is being belittled in the camp of Christendom.
-This is done not only in the out and out denials of His Deity but also in more subtle wavs.
+This is done not only in the out and out denials of His Deity but also in more subtle ways.
 It is for us who "deny not His Name" (Revel. iii:8), whose desire is to exalt Him, ever to remind ourselves of the Blessed One and His Glory.
 At this time we desire to look briefly at the teachings of the first chapter in Hebrews.